learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 1. Explain the historical reasoning behind semantic elements
 2. Demonstrate HTML5 semantic element use

 ## Explain the Historical Reasoning Behind Semantic Elements

 When developers first began defining containers to structure HTML, they had only one generic element available to them: the `div`.
 Creating complex page layouts then required dozens of `div` elements that were often difficult to organize or locate within the code.
-They needed a way to distinguish one `div` from another, which led to `id` and `class` attributes on elements being misused in an attempt to communicate what the `div` was doing.
+HTML authors needed a way to distinguish one `div` from another, which led to `id` and `class` attributes on elements being misused in an attempt to communicate what the `div` was doing.
 For example, a document usually has only one header, so it seemed sensible to write `div id="header"` as a way to